 In our modern and globally interconnected world, it is clear that no country can work towards resilience in splendid isolation.
 Developing resilience strategies means building reliable alliances with others, based on a profound understanding of the limits of our planet.

-• Cooperating with these change agents to engage their organisations and their respective sectors in the analysis of resilience
+• Cooperating with these change agents to engage their organizations and their respective sectors in the analysis of resilience

-• Development of an in-depth understanding of what lifestyle changes are needed, including decarbonisation and relocalisation, and of how to ensure they happen
+• Development of an in-depth understanding of what lifestyle changes are needed, including decarbonization and relocalization, and of how to ensure they happen

 • Assessing the potential of the internet, social media, etc. to initiate global change and to enhance the convergence of social and technological innovation, whilst involving both the public and